theory/pgenv/README.md

 The command removes the version, data directory, source code and configuration.

+The `remove` command supports the special keywords `earliest` and `latest` to respectively indicate the oldest PostgreSQL version installed and the newest one.
+It is also possible to indicate a major version to narrow the scope of the special keywords.
+As an example:

+    $ pgenv remove latest 10

+will remove the most recent PostgreSQL version of the 10 series installed.

 ### pgenv start

 Starts the currently active version of PostgreSQL if it's not already running.